spham395/05-Python-Programming/chapter5/object-oriented/oop-terminology-review.md

 **Namespace**

-* The place where a variable is stored in a Python program's memory.
+* A mapping from names to objects.
+The namespace is a place where a variable is stored in a Python program's memory.
 Namespaces are implemented as a dictionary.
 There are the local, global and builtins namespaces and the nested namespaces in objects \(in methods\).

 **Nested Scope**